-Attendance at scheduled classes, laboratory sessions, clinical assignments (including rotations), and examinations is mandatory.
-Policies for each course are documented within the course syllabus.
-Every Course Director shall provide to students a course syllabus during the first week of class that specifies attendance policies and dates and times for classes, exams and all other required activities.
-Instructors shall observe University policy when scheduling class activities, which states that classes are to meet at the time and on the campus published in the schedule, unless changed with the consent of the entire class.
-[For full policy, please see The Faculty Handbook, III.E, Faculty Teaching Responsibilities]
+Every Course Director shall provide to students a course syllabus by the first day of class that specifies attendance policies and dates and times for classes, exams and all other required activities.
+Course Directors shall observe University policy when scheduling class activities, which states that classes are to meet at the time and on the campus published in the schedule, unless changed with the consent of the entire class.